 V or V. O: 100% Vegan

-“Komeda coffee” is a chain kissaten, “Komeda Is” is their first fully plant-based cafe serving meals, desserts, alcohol and drinks.
-They have oat, soy and almond milk.
-Make sure to go to “Komeda Is” to get all the plant-based options!
+“Komeda Coffee” is a chain kissaten, while “Komeda Is” is their first fully plant-based cafe serving meals, desserts, alcohol and drinks.
+They offer oat, soy and almond milk.
+Make sure to go to “Komeda Is” for all the plant-based options!

 Open: 7:00-22:00